juliarose/Steam-Market-History-Cataloger/README.md

 ## Contributing

 You may contribute to this project by opening an [issue](https://github.com/juliarose/Steam-Market-History-Cataloger/issues) to file a bug report.
-At this time new features are not a priority and are unlikely to be added.
+At this time new features are not a priority and are unlikely to be added, unless you want to contribute them yourself though this does not guarantee they will be merged.

-If there is an error in the extension and you are unable to load data, the extension should log errors to the console.
-You can open the console with `Ctrl+Shift+J` or `Cmd+Option+J` on Mac.
-Please include the error message in your issue along with what currency and language your Steam account uses.

 ## Legal